puppetlabs/puppet-docs/source/puppet/5.3/hiera_automatic.md

 [data_type]: ./lang_data_type.html
 [editing_data]: ./hiera_merging.html

-{:.overview}
-# Looking up data with Hiera

 {:.Concept}
 ## Class parameters

 Puppet looks up the values for class parameters in Hiera, using the fully-qualified name of the parameter (`myclass::parameter_one`) as a lookup key.

-Most classes need configuration, and you can specify them as parameters to a class as this will lookup the needed data if not directly given when the class is included in a catalog There are several ways Puppet sets values for class parameters, in this order:
+Most classes need configuration, and you can specify them as parameters to a class as this will lookup the needed data if not directly given when the class is included in a catalog.
+There are several ways Puppet sets values for class parameters, in this order:

 1. If you’re doing a resource-like declaration, Puppet uses parameters that are explicitly set (if explicitly setting undef, a looked up value or default will be used).